Franjo Tuđman: Military career

 Franjo Tuđman and Ankica Žumbar were married on 25 May 1945 at the Belgrade City Council.
 In this way, they wanted to confirm their faith in the Communist movement and the importance of civil rituals over religious ones.
-(In May 1945, the government created the law which allowed civil weddings, taking weddings, among other things, out of Church jurisdiction).
+(In May 1945, the government created the law which allowed civil weddings, taking weddings, among other things, out of Church jurisdiction.)
 They returned to work that same day.

 On 26 April 1946, his father Stjepan and stepmother were found dead.
 Tuđman never clarified the circumstances of their death.
 According to the police, his father Stjepan killed his wife and then himself.
 Other theories accuse Ustasha guerrillas (Crusaders) and members of the Yugoslav secret police (OZNA).

 Franjo and Ankica did not qualify as secondary school graduates until after the war, in Belgrade.
-He graduated from the Partisan High School in 1945 and she finished five semesters of English language in the Yugoslav Foreign Office.
+He graduated from the Partisan High School in 1945 and she finished five semesters of English language in the Yugoslav Foreign Ministry.

-In 1953, Tuđman was promoted to the position of colonel and in 1959, he became a major general.
+In 1953, Tuđman was promoted to the position of colonel and moved to position head of office of the Chief of staff of the Federal Secretary of People's Defence.
+On that position in 1959, he became a major general.
 At the age of 38, he had become the youngest general in the Yugoslav Army.
 His promotion was not extreme, but it was atypical for a Croat because senior officers were increasingly likely to be Serbs and Montenegrins.
 In 1962, Serbs and Montenegrins composed 70% of army generals.

 On 23 May 1954, he became secretary of JSD Partizan Belgrade and, in May 1958, its president, becoming the first colonel to occupy that position (all previous holders were generals).
 He was placed in that position in order to solve administration problems inside of the club, especially the football section.
 When he arrived, JSD Partizan Belgrade was a kind of intelligence battlefield where leaders of UDBA and KOS struggled for influence.
 That caused clubs (despite having notable and good players) to have bad results, especially its football section.
 During his club presidency, the club adopted the black-white striped kit which is used to this day.
 According to Tuđman, he wanted to create a club that would have a pan-Yugoslav image and oppose SD Crvena Zvezda that had an exclusive Serbian image.
-Tuđman was inspired by Juventus F.C. uniforms.
+Tuđman was inspired by Juventus FC uniforms.
 However, Stjepan Bobek (former player of FK Partizan) claimed that uniform colors idea was, in fact, his, which he passed on to Tuđman.

 Tuđman attended the military academy in Belgrade, like many officers who did not have formal military education.
 He graduated from the tactical school on 18 July 1957 as an excellent student.
 One of his teachers was Dušan Bilandžić, who would be a future advisor.
 Before he turned 40 years old, he had risen to become the youngest general in the Yugoslav Army.
 He was prominent in attending to communist indoctrination while based in Belgrade, where his three children were born.